Bee: Eusociality

-Bees may be solitary or may live in various types of communities.
-Eusociality appears to have originated from at least three independent origins in halictid bees.
-The most advanced of these are species with eusocial colonies; these are characterised by cooperative brood care and a division of labour into reproductive and non-reproductive adults, plus overlapping generations.
-This division of labour creates specialized groups within eusocial societies which are called castes.
-In some species, groups of cohabiting females may be sisters, and if there is a division of labour within the group, they are considered semisocial.
-The group is called eusocial if, in addition, the group consists of a mother (the queen) and her daughters (workers).
-When the castes are purely behavioural alternatives, with no morphological differentiation other than size, the system is considered primitively eusocial, as in many paper wasps; when the castes are morphologically discrete, the system is considered highly eusocial.
+Bees may be solitary or may live in various types of community.
+Eusociality appears to have arisen independently at least three times in halictid bees.
+The most advanced of these form eusocial colonies; these are characterized by cooperative brood care and a division of labour into reproductive and non-reproductive adults, with overlapping generations.
+This division of labour creates specialized groups within eusocial societies, called castes.
+In some species, groups of cohabiting females are sisters.
+If these sisters share a division of labour, the group is described as semisocial.
+When the group instead includes a mother (the queen) and her daughters (the workers), it is considered eusocial.
+If the castes differ only in behavior and size, as in many paper wasps, the system is primitively eusocial.
+When the castes show clear morphological differences, the system is described as highly eusocial.

-True honey bees (genus Apis, of which eight species are currently recognized) are highly eusocial, and are among the best known insects.
+True honey bees (genus Apis, with eight species) are highly eusocial, and are among the best known insects.
 Their colonies are established by swarms, consisting of a queen and several thousand workers.
 There are 29 subspecies of one of these species, Apis mellifera, native to Europe, the Middle East, and Africa.
 Africanized bees are a hybrid strain of A. mellifera that escaped from experiments involving crossing European and African subspecies; they are extremely defensive.

 Stingless bees are also highly eusocial.
-They practise mass provisioning, with complex nest architecture and perennial colonies also established via swarming.
+They practice mass provisioning, with complex nest architecture and perennial colonies also established via swarming.